 Read “The Prologue” to The Canterbury Tales and two of the following four tales: “The Knight’s Tale,” “The Nun’s Priest’s Tale,” “The Pardoner’s Tale,” and “The Wife of Bath’s Tale.”
-Complete the assignment provided by your junior teacher.
-The assignment should be complete before school begins.
-You will also be assessed on your reading during the first month of school.
-The assignment is also available on the high school webpage “Summer Reading” link.
+Complete the study guide provided by your junior teacher.
+The study guide is also available on the high school webpage “Summer Reading” link.
+The study guide should be completed before school begins.
+You will also complete a project and an assessment on your reading during the first weeks of school.

 Advanced Placement English Literature and Composition (seniors): Enroll in the Google Classroom summer reading course with the code provided on the letter received in your English III or AP English Language and Composition class.
 Read Thomas Foster’s How to Read Literature Like a Professor and Cormac McCarthy’s The Road.
 Complete the posts in Google Classroom.
 You will also be assessed on your reading during the first two weeks of school.

 HCHS 2018 Graduation Picture